Ten Myths about Hospice Care

 Myth: The hospital discharge planner, the social worker or my physician selects my hospice agency for me.

-Fact: It is the patient’s, or their designated decision maker’s, right to determine when hospice care is right for them and which program they would like to use.
+Fact: It is the patient’s, or their designated decision maker’s, right to determine when hospice care is right for them and which agency they would like to use.
 Others may recommend agencies for you to consider, but it is up to you to make the final decision.
+Not all hospice providers are the same, and it is important to receive the care that best fits your desires and needs.

 Myth: Once I am on hospice, I can’t change my mind.

 Fact: You can stop hospice services at any time and for any reason.
 You can change your mind and resume aggressive treatment.
-Later, if you wish to return to hospice, you can do so if you meet the hospice admission requirement.
+Then if you wish to return to hospice care later, you can do so as long as you meet the medical hospice admission requirement.